rjz/typescript-react-redux/README.md

     $ npm install
     $ npm run build
+    $ npm start

-...now open "index.html" in your browser to see the counter in action!
+...now open http://localhost:8080 to see the counter in action!

 ## Tests